-fsplit - split a multi-routine Fortran file into individual files fsplit [-e efile] ... [file]
+fsplit - split a multi-routine Fortran file into individual files fsplit [option] ... [file]

 Fsplit takes as input either a file or standard input containing Fortran source code.
-It attempts to split the input into separate routine files of the form name.f, where name is the name of the program unit (e.g. function, subroutine, block data or program).
-The name for unnamed block data subprograms has the form blkdtaNNN.f where NNN is three digits and a file of this name does not already exist.
-For unnamed main programs the name has the form mainNNN.f.
-If there is an error in classifying a program unit, or if name.f already exists, the program unit will be put in a file of the form zzzNNN.f where zzzNNN.f does not already exist.
+It attempts to split the input into separate routine files of the form name f, where name is the name of the program unit (e.g. function, subroutine, block data or program).
+The name for unnamed block data subprograms has the form blkdtaNNNf where NNN is three digits and a file of this name does not already exist.
+For unnamed main programs the name has the form mainNNN f.
+If there is an error in classifying a program unit, or if name f already exists, the program unit will be put in a file of the form zzzNNN f where zzzNNN f does not already exist.

 Normally each subprogram unit is split into a separate file.

-When the -e option is used, only the specified subprogram units are split into separate files.
+-eefile splits only the specified subprogram units are into separate files.
 E.g.: